doanac/bettykrocks/content/pages/about-andy.rst

 Work
 ----
 Overall I'm pretty passionate about Linux and have been lucky enough to have spent the past 7 years working on embedded Linux.
-In 2011, I joined the non-profit consortium `Linaro`_ where we focus on improving Linux on ARM.
+In 2011, I was hired by `Canonical`_ to work for the non-profit consortium `Linaro`_ to focus on helping Linux on ARM.
+In 2013, I took a job in Canonical leading a team focused on developing QA tools.

 Professional Experience (roughly in chronological order):